 You can read the full disclosure here: Affiliate Disclosure.

-But I do not use AI to generate tasting notes, review conclusions, or product opinions.
+But I do not use AI to generate tasting notes, review conclusions, recipe verdicts, or product opinions.
 If I describe a flavor, a workflow issue, or a result, it's because I observed it while testing.

 Artificial intelligence doesn't drink coffee.
 I do.

 Photos aren't decoration.
-They're proof.
+They're part of the proof.

 Picture taken for the Pecan Syrup Recipe